 Skip to main content

-Reducing carbon emissions and building climate resiliency in health care
+Reducing carbon emissions and building climate resilience in health care

 In 2021, we became one of the first companies in the world to have our net-zero targets validated by the Science-Based Targets initiative’s (SBTi) net-zero methodology, setting us on the path to achieve net-zero emissions from our direct operations and across our value chain by 2050.